Huzaifa-Farhan/Huzaifa-Farhan/README.md

 ## Hi there, I'm Huzaifa Farhan! 👋

-I am a software engineering student at OntarioTech University, passionately advancing my career with diverse experiences.
-I am eager to engage in roles where I can hone my leadership, communication, and technical coding skills.
-I excel at diagnosing complex issues and applying engineering principles to devise effective solutions.
+I am a software engineering student at OntarioTech University, passionately advancing my career with a focus on quantitative development.
+I am eager to engage in roles that enhance my leadership, communication, and technical coding skills, particularly in the realm of quantitative analysis.
+I excel at diagnosing complex issues and applying engineering principles to devise effective solutions in financial technology.

 --> Live Demos of all projects here: [Huzaifa Farhan](https://huzaifafarhan.com/) <--

-### What am I currently doing?
+## What am I currently doing?
- -   Learning coding languages like JAVA, Python, CPP, HTML, CSS, and, JavaScript.
- -   Improving Pseudo and techincal coding skills daily.
- -   Creating new projects to build familiarity with Algorithms and Data Sturctures.
+- Developing new projects focused on Python stock analysis and quantitative finance to deepen my understanding of financial modeling and data analytics.
+- Enhancing my pseudo and technical coding skills daily to better tackle quantitative challenges while also learning about software design architectures.
- -   Expanding my network and consistently tackling LeetCode problems to secure internships in the near future!
+- Expanding my network and consistently solving LeetCode problems to secure internships in the quantitative finance field!

 ## Connect with me!
 [LinkedIn](https://www.linkedin.com/in/huzaifafarhan17/) | [Instagram](https://www.instagram.com/huzaifa.farh/)